ViCCo-Group/thingsvision/README.md

  --model_name (str) (PyTorch vision model for which neural activations should be extracted) --interactive (bool) (whether or not to interact with terminal, and choose model part after looking at model architecture in terminal)
  --module_name (str) (if in non-interactive mode, then module name for which hidden unit activations should be extracted must be provided)
- --flatten_acts (bool) (whether or not to flatten activations at lower layers of the model (e.g., convoluatonal layers) before saving them)
+ --flatten_acts (bool) (whether or not to flatten features at lower layers of the model (e.g., convoluatonal layers) before saving them)
+ --center_acts (bool) (whether or not to center features (move their mean towards zero)) --normalize_reps (bool) (whether or not to normalize object representations by their l2-norms) --compress_acts (bool) (whether or not to transform features into lower-dimensional space via PCA (only relevant for feature ensembles))
  --batch_size (int) (neural activations will be extracted for a batch of image samples; set number of images per mini-batch) --things (bool) (specify whether images are from the THINGS images database or not; if they are make sure to first load images from the THINGS image database into in_path)
+ --pretrained (bool) (specify whether to download a pretrained torchvision or CLIP model from network; if not provided, model_path has to be specified)
  --fraction (float) (specify fraction of dataset to be used, if you do not want to extract neural activations for *all* images)
  --file_format (str) (whether to store activations as .txt or .npy files; note that the latter is both more memory and time efficient but requires NumPy)
- --in_path (str) (directory from where to load images) --out_path (str) (directory where neural activations should be saved) --device (str) (CPU or CUDA)
+ --in_path (str) (directory from where to load images) --out_path (str) (directory where features should be saved) --model_path (str) (directory where to load torchvision model weights from) --device (str) (CPU or CUDA)
  --rnd_seed (int) (random seed)
 ```